Can A Neck Collar Cure Sleep Apnea?

 Different people with have different levels of responses even with the same maneuvers.
 This is why some people can benefit from neck collars, but not all.
 The bottom line is, it can’t hurt to try.
 Hope this answers your question.

-4 Responses to “Can A Neck Collar Cure Sleep Apnea?”
+14 thoughts on “Can A Neck Collar Cure Sleep Apnea?

 Part of my go to bed ritual is to place my lower CPAP mask strap high enough on the back of my skull that it does not pull my neck when I tilt my head back.
 I start sleep on my back with my head tilted back.
 It makes breathing much easier.